 - Homeowners must meet qualifications based on need, willingness to partner, and ability to pay

-- Homeowners pay back a 0% interest mortgage, typically over 30 years
+- Homeowners pay back an affordable mortgage, typically over 30 years

 - Mortgage payments range from $555 to $637/month, depending on the size of the house and family

 - 1st mortgage is for cost of house and a soft 2nd mortgage for “equity protection”.
 Second is only triggered at the time of sale or default and 1/360th is forgiven with every mortgage payment.

 - Homeowners also perform a minimum of 200 hours of sweat equity as part of their partnership with Habitat.
 Hours are earned by volunteering at the construction site, in the ReStore and administrative office, and by completing required homeownership preparation classes such as Basic Home Maintenance.

 In addition to receiving financial support from individuals, businesses/corporations, faith communities, foundations, and the City/State, Asheville Area Habitat has three sources of sustainable income: